lsayaved/TRGs/README.md

 # Toxin-related genes (TRGs)
-Collection of scripts to look for the TRGs described in the paper [Abundant toxin-related genes in the genomes of beneficial symbionts from deep-sea hydrothermal vent mussels, Sayavedra et al., 2015](https://elifesciences.org/content/4/e07966)
+Collection of scripts to look for the TRGs described in the paper [Abundant toxin-related genes in the genomes of beneficial symbionts from deep-sea hydrothermal vent mussels, Sayavedra et al., 2015](https://elifesciences.org/content/4/e07966) and [Sayavedra et al., 2019](https://www.biorxiv.org/content/10.1101/605386v1)

 Looking for toxin-related genes (TRGs) in bacterial genomes is not a straightforward task.
 The functional domains have often a mosaic-like structure that makes classification a difficult task.
-To look for TRGs in multiple genomes without the pain of doing it manually, I created a workflow of classification for the follow up paper "Comparative genomic inisghts into the roles of toxin-realted genes in the beneficial bacteria and their acquisition by horizontal gene transfer" (in prep).
+To look for TRGs in multiple genomes without the pain of doing it manually, I created a workflow of classification for the follow up paper [Comparative genomic inisghts into the roles of toxin-realted genes in the beneficial bacteria and their acquisition by horizontal gene transfer](https://www.biorxiv.org/content/10.1101/605386v1).

 The folllowing is the draft of the protocol that was used!
 The code will be cleaned and updated.